uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 :code:`oneapi::dpl::stable_sort_by_key` sorts a sequence of keys in the range :code:`[keys_first, keys_last)`, and permutes a sequence of values in the range :code:`[values_first, values_first + distance(keys_first, keys_last))` to match the order of the sorted keys.
-The order of equal keys is guaranteed to be preserved.
+The order of equal keys is preserved.

 If no comparator is provided, the keys are sorted with respect to :code:`std::less{}`.